-Jessica Midraj’s professional experience includes being a curriculum designer, assessment and curriculum supervisor, materials writer, mentor, teacher-trainer, consultant, and researcher.
+Dr. Jessica Midraj’s professional experience includes being a curriculum designer, assessment and curriculum supervisor, materials writer, mentor, teacher-trainer, consultant, and researcher.
 At Khalifa University, she has taught linguistics along with professional communication and writing courses, served on various department and university committees, and contributed to research projects.

-Current research projects include Project-based Learning in Undergraduate Courses; Strengthening Teacher Quality: A Contextualized Resource for UAE English Language Teachers; Investigating Tertiary STEM instructor’s Perceptions of and Actions toward Challenges Facing Learners on Entry to University; Assisting Science Teachers in Abu Dhabi Schools to Better Support their English Language Learners; and Implementing a Reading Initiative into First-year Communication Courses.
+Current research projects include Project-based Learning in Undergraduate Courses; Strengthening Teacher Quality: A Contextualized Resource for UAE English Language Teachers; Investigating Tertiary STEM instructor’s Perceptions of and Actions toward Challenges Facing Learners on Entry to University; Teachers’ Self-efficacy and Emirati Students’ Achievement in Arabic, English, Math and Science; and Implementing a Reading Initiative into First-year Communication Courses.